Foussy/portfolio/index.md

 * Every hour, it opens up a web browser using Selenium and logs me into the website.
 * Then it performs some specific game tasks : find the location of my character, find factories with free slots sorted by descending wage, download a captcha and solve it (using OCR service).

-I also aded several improvements like a market surveillance feature to check if some goods were sold under a threshold value I would fix.
+I also added several improvements like a market surveillance feature to check if some goods were sold under a threshold value I would fix.
 It would buy them and automatically put them back in the market for a higher bid.

 For further development, I was keeping track of every captcha I was downloading to train my own AI.
 I started learning about neuronal network and went with tensor flow but I eventually got my account closed for exploiting the game.
 Anyhow I had a lot of fun doing this project, because I had so few knowledge of everything.
 I spent a lot of time searching for documentations, browsing and tinkering a way to get things done.
 This is definetely not a big OOP project and the GUI is ugly, but this project is among my first ones and I liked every bit of it.
 This is why it is in the list.